Words Fly As Son Demands That His Divorced Mom Stay Away From His Dying Dad

 The OP was advised to ask his dad how he feels and to have an honest conversation in which he can share his feelings.
 Overall, Redditors found no AHs in the story.

 Open communication is essential in addressing these complex family dynamics.
-Psychologists recommend creating safe spaces for family members to express their feelings without judgment.
-By facilitating open dialogues, families can address unresolved issues and promote understanding, ultimately fostering healing.
+Creating safe spaces for family members to express their feelings without judgment can facilitate open dialogues.
+Families can address unresolved issues and promote understanding, ultimately fostering healing.

 This approach can help the son articulate his feelings and fears about his mother’s presence during such a vulnerable time.